muratcankoylan/linkedin-analyzer/README.md

 ## Setup

-Ensure you have valid API keys for LinkedIn and Anthropic's AI services.
+Ensure you have valid API keys for LinkedIn and OpenRouter's AI services.
 Insert these keys where indicated in the code.

 ## Usage